seqan/seqan/manual/source/Tutorial/FileIO.rst

 This tutorial introduces the low-level facilities of file I/O in SeqAn:

 * There is a concept called :dox:`StreamConcept` in the SeqAn library that stream data types have to implement.
-  There also is the class :dox:`Stream Stream` that provides implementations of the concept together with its specializations.
+  There also is the class :dox:`Stream` that provides implementations of the concept together with its specializations.
-  (If you want to provide your own Stream implementation, you should specialize the class :dox:`Stream Stream`).
+  (If you want to provide your own Stream implementation, you should specialize the class :dox:`Stream`).
 * Particularly, there are the specializations :dox:`GzFileStream` and :dox:`BZ2FileStream BZ2 FileStream` that provide access to compressed files.
 * Furthermore, SeqAn allows to access memory mapped files using the :dox:`MMapString MMap String` specialization.